-TXHBU is a free online tool designed to satisfy the homebuyer education requirement for TDHCA's first time homebuyer programs.
-TXHBU offers two courses: One is a comprehensive pre- and post-purchase tutorial which satisfies the education requirement for TDHCA's first time homebuyer programs; the other is an introductory course to the TX MCC Program.
+Texas Homebuyer U (TXHBU) is a free online tool designed to satisfy the homebuyer education requirement for TDHCA's first time homebuyer programs.
+TX HBU offers two courses: One is a comprehensive pre- and post-purchase tutorial which satisfies the education requirement for TDHCA's first time homebuyer programs; the other is an introductory course to its Texas Mortgage Credit Certificate (TX MCC) Program.